ValentinLuque/bash_utilities/README.md

 papelera - Send files directly to trash not remove definitely

-montar_iso.sh - monta imagenes iso para ver su contenido
+montar_iso.sh - mount ISO images

-sinonimo - busca sinonimos y los muestra en la shell
+sinonimo - search sinonims in ES and show in shell